andy-byers/CalicoDB/README.md

 > **Warning**: This library is not yet stable and should **not** be used for anything serious.

 Calico DB is an embedded key-value database written in C++17.
-It exposes a small API that allows storage and retrieval of (nearly) arbitrary byte sequences.
+It exposes a small API that allows storage and retrieval of variable-length byte sequences.

 + [Disclaimer](#disclaimer)
 + [Features](#features)